becknik/Universus/README.md

 Even though, *this*, the [[Recommendations]] and the [[Style-Guide]] file are written in *English* to make my gathered *recommendations* and *best practices* for Obsidian understandable for an *international heading*, the summary is written in my native language, **German**.

+## But WHY?? - Motiavtion
+…may be a question coming over your mind.
+Indeed the effort put in creating, extending and correcting those summaries is huge.
+Also, I have no idea (at this point) how to coordinate a project like this with multiple people, especially during writing phase.

+But even thinking trough this, I think this project has many benefits:
+- The best structuring and browsing of a summary a human being could wish due to the *graph view*
+- The best way to create *neat and noiseless* files (lets just call it "$\text{Design}\in\overline{\text{THEO}}$"), which you might just *learn better* with (Obsidians theming is customizable to every extend)
+- No more *lectures PDF scrolling* to find a definition or theorem!
+Just type it in Obsidians search bar (which might be supportive on writing exam sheets etc.)
+- Simple files (or the whole vault) can simply be shared or exported to short PDFs (or even more formats if considering software like [Pandoc](https://pandoc.org/))
+- A better learning curve by discovering links between other topics as you write the summary (like that moments you find linkings between "Theo II" and "PSE"…)
+- A (as long as we're able to generate electricity) long lasting, *wiki-like* knowledge pool
+- The best way I came across (so far) to share *Anki flashcard decks* and keep them *up-to-date* with *additions and corrections* (read more about this in the "Flashcards for Everyone" section below)
+- (Maybe) the power of a collective

 ## Getting Started:
 All files are fully (extended) *Markdown-compatible*, so you could actually browse this collection with any MD-compatible text-editor.
 To get the best out of the Obsidian MD-flavor and the *most fluent experience* it's recommend to…
 - Installing Obsidian from the [Official Webiste](https://obsidian.md/) and read the introduction